-All Fostering Service Providers are expected to ensure that approved carers are trained in the skills required to provide high quality care and meet the needs of each child or young person placed in their care.
+All fostering service providers are expected to ensure that carers are trained to provide high quality care, and meet the needs of each child or young person placed in their care.
+This will include:

-- Pre-approval training , e.g. Skills to Foster, Preparing to Foster
+- Pre-approval training – Skills to Foster, Preparing to Foster, Journey to Foster

 - Professional vocational training – NVQ level 3.

 In England, all foster carers are required to complete the Training Support and Development Standards within 12 to 18 months of being approved as a foster carer.
 If two adults foster together, they are both required to complete the TSD workbooks.

-Following the closure of the Children’s Workforce Development Council in April 2012, responsibility support and development of carers and their families passed to the Department for Education.
+Responsibility for the development of policy and practice in the support development and training of foster carers rests with the Department for Education.
 This includes the TSD standards for foster carers, including online resources, such as training materials and case studies, and the TSD workbooks.

 There are a lot of useful case studies and examples on line, and your fostering service may set up a group for likeminded carers completing their workbooks.
 Don’t be afraid to ask for help!